psychcomposite/psychcomposite.github.io/framework/primitives/moralizer.md

 # Moralizer (M)

->Tendency to rely on principled value judgments, rather than adhering to contextual cues that lead to a preferred (utilitarian) outcome, in thought and decision-making
+>Tendency to rely on (principled) value judgments as inherent justification, rather than adhering to contextual cues that lead to a preferred (utilitarian) outcome, in thought and decision-making.

 ## Linkages